Gosport and Cosham lines: Bishop's Waltham

-The Bishops Waltham Railway Company obtained an authorising Act of Parliament on 17 July 1862 to build a line from a junction with the LSWR to Bishops Waltham.
+The Bishops Waltham Railway Company obtained the Bishops Waltham Railway Act 1862 (25 & 26 Vict. c. cxliii) on 17 July 1862 to build a line from a junction with the LSWR to Bishops Waltham.
 The main line junction was to be near Botley, on the Bishopstoke to Fareham line.
 Captain Rich of the Board of Trade inspected the line on 28 May 1863, and passed it with some reservations.
 A public opening of the line took place on 1 June 1863.
 Six trains ran each way on weekdays, three on Sundays, the journey taking 12 minutes.

-The company was perpetually short of money, and when an engine shed was needed at Bishop's Waltham in January 1866, the LSWR was persuaded to ptovide one, charging the company 6% interest on the £500 cost of the construction.
+The company was perpetually short of money, and when an engine shed was needed at Bishop's Waltham in January 1866, the LSWR was persuaded to provide one, charging the company 6% interest on the £500 cost of the construction.
 A series of writs for payment of debts plunged the company further into financial embarrassment, and on 27 February 1869 the entire board of directors resigned.
-The LSWR continued to work the line for the time being and the Bishop’s Waltham board of newly elected directors met on 30 December 1881, to confirm the sale of their company to the LSW for £20,000.
+The LSWR continued to work the line for the time being and the Bishops Waltham Railway board of newly elected directors met on 30 December 1881, to confirm the sale of their company to the LSW for £20,000.

 The branch continued under the LSWR and later the Southern Railway, but revenue was so meagre – trains are recorded as running without a single fare-paying passenger – that closure was inevitable.
 The line closed on 1 January 1933.

 Netley to Fareham

 In 1866 the Southampton and Netley Railway had opened, designed chiefly to serve the Royal Victoria Hospital, planned to treat wounded soldiers.
 The branch ran from St Denys, at first known as Portswood, on the original London and Southampton main line.
-This left a gap from Netley to the Fareham area, and a Fareham and Netley Railway gained authorisation on 29 June 1865.
+This left a gap from Netley to the Fareham area, and a Fareham and Netley Railway gained authorisation in the Fareham and Netley Railway Act 1865 (28 & 29 Vict. c. cliii) on 29 June 1865.
 However the company was unable to raise the necessary capital and it failed to make progress.
-The military authorities approached the LSWR in 1882 and requested the LSWR Company to close the railway gap as a matter of national security.
-The company was quick to comply, obtaining Parliamentary authority on 20 August 1883.
+The military authorities approached the LSWR in 1882 and requested the London and South Western Railway Company to close the railway gap as a matter of national security.
+The company was quick to comply, obtaining authority in the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix) on 20 August 1883.
 The line was to extend from Netley to enter Fareham from the north.
 It opened on 2 September 1889.